kedro-org/kedro-viz/README.md

 npm start
 ```

 This will serve the app at [localhost:4141](http://localhost:4141/), and watch the `/src` folders.
 It will also update the `/lib` directory, which contains a Babel-compiled copy of the source.
-This directory is exported to NPM, and is used when importing as a React component into another application.
+This directory is exported to npm, and is used when importing as a React component into another application.
 It is updated automatically on save, in case you need to test/debug this locally (e.g. with `npm link`).
 You can also update it manually:

 ```bash
 npm run lib